jacksleight/ayre/README.md

 Sass powered responsive grid system.

-**Please Note: This is a very early work in progress, updates may introduce backwards compatibilty breaks.
+**Please Note: This is a work in progress, updates may introduce backwards compatibilty breaks.
 Comments, suggestions, bug reports and contributions are all very welcome.**

 ## Documentation & Examples